woshikangfei/PID-Control-Project/README.md

 * Ki = 0.001
 * Kd = 1.0

 I have found that these generates a smoother driving in the simulator.
-There is a video in the assets folder.

 ## Dependencies